 I hope you’ve enjoyed my photos of Yorkshire, and the taster of all the wonderful sights there are to see in the county.

 If you can’t make it here to visit, A Way from Heart to Heart makes the perfect feel-good summer read!
-It’s available in print and in ebook format from lots of places, such as Amazon / B&N / iTunes / Kobo
+It’s available in print and in ebook format from Amazon in the UK , and from Amazon US and CA and B&N.

 And if you’d like to see more photos of the setting of the Yorkshire moors, you can check out my Pinterest board, or follow me on Facebook (see sidebar), where I post photos of Yorkshire most days :)